freedomofkeima/transfer-learning-anime/README.md

 # Transfer Learning for Anime Characters

-**Warning**: This repository size is quite big (approx. 100 MB) since it includes training & test images.
+**Warning**: This repository size is quite big (approx. 100 MB) since it includes training and test images.

 ## Introduction